 But there is a second, and in some ways more interesting reason.
 It is that the social reforms of the New Liberalism, like those of the 1945 Labour government, presupposed centralisation.
 For they rested on the proposition that the benefits which individuals should receive ought to depend not upon geography but upon need.
 Old age pensions were to depend upon income levels; health and unemployment insurance were to depend upon need and the level of contributions.
 Whether a claimant lived in Ireland, Scotland, Wales or England was irrelevant.
 The proposition that benefits should depend not upon geography but upon need is a key element of social democracy, and it was accepted as much by the New Liberals as by Labour.
-The principle was carried to fruition tion.

-The social reforms of the New Liberalism, like those of the 1945 Labour government, presupposed centralisaby the Attlee government after 1945 and reached its culmination in the National Health Service established in 1946.
+The principle was carried to fruition by the Attlee government after 1945 and reached its culmination in the National Health Service established in 1946.
 Bevan, like Lloyd George, resisted creating separate health services for the different components of the United Kingdom; but, unlike Lloyd George, he felt no need to 'defer to sentiment'.
 Perhaps sentiment had become weaker by 1946 than it had been in 1911.
 Indeed, it may well be that the forces of sentiment are now, at a time when voters become anxious about the so-called 'postcode lottery', on the side of the centralisers rather than the devolutionists.
 It is, after all, self-contradictory to favour both decentralisation and territorial equality.
-What is clear is that Home Rule All Round, or devolution, like the creation of a strong second chamber and proportional representation, all fell foul of what has been called the New Liberalism.
+What is clear is that Home Rule All Round, or devolution. like the creation of a strong second chamber and proportional representation, all fell foul of what has been called the New Liberalism.